Instagram For Artists

 People enjoy learning how artists create their artwork.

 These are just a few ideas that will help you to connect with your following.

 The more your audience get to know you, the more they will talk about you to their friends and family.

-The end result is that you will gain new followers.
+The end result is that you will gain even more new followers.

 Everyone enjoys free stuff.

-How many times have you purchased something you didn’t need at the grocery store because they were offering a BOGO (buy one get one free) special?
+How often have you purchased something you didn’t need at the grocery store because they were offering a BOGO (buy one get one free) special?

 It might not be in your best interest to give away one of your paintings, but offering a signed print is a great way to get more engagement on your Instagram account.